lauraliparulo/quarkus-ec2-setup/README.md

 # quarkus-ec2-setup
-scripts to install the necessary tools to run and test quarkus apps on Linuc
+scripts to install the necessary tools to run and test quarkus apps on Linux

-run with "source ./setupQuarkusEnv**.sh"
+run with "source ./setupQuarkusEnv**.sh" to get the environment variable changed